nathanreyes/vue-screen-utils/README.md

 # vue-screen-utils

-A dependency-free collection of utility functions and plugins for using media queries in Vue.
+A dependency-free collection of utility functions and plugins for using media queries in Vue 3.

 ## Use Media Query